Course Outline

 • Design and implement a multi-agent system in Python to address a specific government challenge

-• Demonstrate effective coordination and learning among agents to enhance governmental operations
+• Demonstrate coordination and learning among agents within a public sector context

-• Present simulation results and performance insights to inform future policy and practice
+• Present simulation results and performance insights relevant to government operations

 Summary and Next Steps for Government